-Urology-Southeast Iowa Regional Medical Center diagnoses and treats conditions of the kidneys, bladder and urinary tract in men and women, and all organs of the male reproductive system.
+Urology-Southeast Iowa Regional Medical Center diagnoses and treats conditions of the kidneys, bladder, and urinary tract in men and women, and all organs of the male reproductive system.
 Urologic diseases and disorders include:

 Abnormalities of urologic organs